ajityadav99/Trainity_Assignments/README.md

-# Trainity_Assignment_1
+# Trainity_Assignments
-Assignmnet 1 of Trainity data analytics trainee program.
+Assignmnet 1 - Case study of a company